 You have the right to speak te reo Māori or use New Zealand Sign Language in court.
 It’s free if the court arranges an interpreter for you to do this.

-You’ll need to fill in a form and give it to the court and the other people in your case at least 10 working days before you need to be at court.
-This gives the court time to get an interpreter.
+You’ll need to fill in a form and give it to the court and every other party to the case at least 10 working days before you need to be at court.
+This gives the court time to arrange an interpreter.

-Interpreters must adhere to the expectations set out in these Guidelines or they could be subject to our Ministry’s complaints process, or in breach of the Ministry’s Standard Terms and Conditions for Interpreter Services in Court and Tribunals (Standard Terms), which apply to every booking.
+Interpreters must adhere to the expectations set out in the quality framework or they could be subject to the Ministry’s complaints process, or in breach of the Ministry’s Standard Terms and Conditions for Interpreter Services in Court and Tribunals (Standard Terms), which apply to every booking.

-Read the Ministry of Justice Guidelines for interpreters
+Read the Ministry of Justice Interpreters Service Quality Framework

 Read more about the complaints process